nksz6/nksz6/README.md

 ## Hello 👋, Welcome to my GitHub Profile!

-Hello!
+Hi!
 My name is Nick Kelley.
 I am a student at Metropolitan State University.

 I'm in the BS Computer Science program, I'll be starting my senior year in the fall.